akaKanshou/akaKanshou/README.md

-- im just another guy
-- i just want some experience on meaningful codes
-- im currently learning C++ and Web-Dev
+- Currently learning C++ and Web-Dev